marmelab/react-admin/docs/CheckForApplicationUpdate.md

 # `CheckForApplicationUpdate`

 This component regularly checks whether the application source code has changed and prompt users to reload the page when an update is available.
-To detect updates, it fetches the current URL at regular intervals and compares a hash of the response content.
+To detect updates, it fetches the current URL at regular intervals and compares a hash of the response content (usually the HTML source).
+This should be enough in most cases as bundlers usually update the links to the application bundles after an update.

 It leverages the [`useCheckForApplicationUpdate`](./useCheckForApplicationUpdate.md) hook.